CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 ### Find Musicians within the Buffer

 Now that we've visualized our buffer, let's find which blues musicians were born within that buffer.
-While it might seem like the following statement would work well in the `WHERE` clause, it is _very inefficient_.
+While it might seem like the following statement would work well in a `WHERE` clause, it is _very inefficient_.

 {% highlight sql %}
 ST_Intersects(